intercom/intercom-ruby/README.md

 #### Contacts

 Note that this is a new resource compatible only with the new [Contacts API](https://developers.intercom.com/intercom-api-reference/reference#contacts-model) released in API v2.0.
+- `user_id` refers to an attribute that you would have on your side to identify your users
+- `user.id` refers to the internal ID used by intercom to identify users

 ```ruby
 # Create a contact with "lead" role